10+ Things to Do in Las Vegas During the Day

 3. BODIES: The Exhibition

 You'll walk through nine mind-blowing galleries featuring dozens of anatomical specimens, all carefully and respectfully presented in an educational light.
-It's the largest permanent anatomical exhibition in the United States which is certainly not for the faint-hearted or squeamish... but it is a must-see for all curious travelers.
+It's the largest permanent anatomical exhibition in the United States, which is certainly not for the faint-hearted or squeamish... but it is a must-see for all curious travelers.

 4. Madame Tussauds Las Vegas

 If you're looking to indulge your love of celebrity and all things pop culture, head to Madame Tussauds.
-It's only one of the most popular attractions in Las Vegas, after all!
+It's one of the most popular attractions in Las Vegas, after all!
 You'll have a blast posing for photos with your favorite actors, musicians, athletes, politicians, and characters from films and TV.

 Join the #superherosquad and check out the Marvel Superheroes 4D theatrical adventure to help save Las Vegas from Dr. Doom's evil plan.